--- Commission Information ---

 You will need the texture paths.

-The correct file paths for your faces will be in the downloaded mod folder under the .txt file - PenumbraPaths(race name)
+The correct file paths for your body will be in the downloaded mod folder in the Penumbra Paths.txt file.You are now done!

 Enjoy the fruits of your work

-How to use Overlays
+How to use the Dev kit

 This guide uses Scar overlays, but the same steps work for any overlays - tattoo, burns, blood textures ect.This guide will cover the basic steps of editing these overlays for a custom texture, and how to install it.